-This certificate is designed for public health, environmental health, occupational health, and emergency professionals along with managers and educators who need to upgrade their skills in the area of protecting people in emergencies.
+The Graduate Certificate in Emergency Preparedness is designed for public health, environmental health, occupational health, and emergency professionals along with managers and educators who need to upgrade their skills in the area of protecting people in emergencies.
 HEA520 provides a solid preparation in fundamental skills such as epidemiology and public health practice, while ENV530 allows the student to learn how to identify, measure and control environmental hazards.
-ENV545 and ENV551 expand the student’s knowledge about risks and how they are measured, modeled and communicated.
+ENV545 and ENV551 expand the student's knowledge about risks and how they are measured, modeled and communicated.
 ENV570 and 575 focus on the specifics of emergency preparedness and on the mitigation of the risks of chemical and biological hazards.

 The 18-credit certificate consists of the following courses: